szaumoor/ZSTweaks/README.md

 - It causes 2d10 poison damage immediately on contact, as well as the usual 2-round slow effect.
 - Saving Throw against the poison effect is now -3
 - The poison duration is now 1 full turn.
 The description will be more accurate.
-- During the poison's duration, target received 8% more physical damage, and gets a -2 penalty to THAC0, Damage, and AC.
+- During the poison's duration, target receives 8% more physical damage, and gets a -2 penalty to THAC0, Damage, and AC.

 **Component 464:** Make Wondrous Recall also recall wizard spells, and a higher number of them